OttomanZ/OttomanZ/README.md

 - 👋 Hi, I’m @OttomanZ
-- 👀 I’m interested in Cyber Sec, AI and Automated Scripts.
+- 👀 I’m interested Computer Vision, Automation and OCR.
-- 🌱 I know AI.
+- 🌱 I know many, things including how train a neural network oOo.
-- 💞️ I’m looking to collaborate on Everything releated to Python.
+- 💞️ I’m looking to collaborate on everything in python.
-- 📫 How to reach me muneebkhurram9@gmail.com
+- 📫 How to reach me muneeb@muneeb.co
-- Website: Hackfor.me
+- Website: www.muneeb.co

 <!---
 OttomanZ/OttomanZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.